Last updated: 13 March 2014, 14:49 UTC

 Cultural history and geography

 Generally speaking, New Zealanders hate being described in the same breath as Australians.
 The pre-existing New Zealand Maori population is very different from the Aborigines of Australia in terms of racial group, culture and duration of land tenure before European settlement commenced.
-The European Settler population has different social origins compared to their Australian counterparts.
+Furthermore, the European Settler population has different social origins compared to their Australian counterparts.
 There are distinctions here that each group proudly maintains; great offence can be caused if “Kiwi” or Maori identity is overlooked and they are treated as Australian.

 Maps of New Zealand - Physical and Political

 However, in matters relating to medical care the divide largely vanishes.
 Most of the professional medical institutions are pan-Australasian, taking in not just Australia and New Zealand but also some of the Pacific Islands.
 Hence the Royal Australasian

 College of Physicians, the Royal Australian and New Zealand